 Wisconsin Schedule WD

-The purpose of the Wisconsin Schedule WD is used to determine the amount of capital gain or loss which you must include in your Wisconsin income.
-Generally, all amounts reported on your Federal Schedule D must be reported on Schedule WD.
+The purpose of the Wisconsin Schedule WD is used to determine the amount of capital gain or loss which you must include in Wisconsin income.
+Generally, all amounts reported on your federal Schedule D must be reported on Schedule WD.
 However, for Wisconsin, you may exclude 30% of the net capital gain from assets held more than one year (60% in the case of farm assets).
-The amount of net capital loss that can be applied against other income after offsetting capital gains is limited to $500 as mentioned above.
+The amount of net capital loss that can be applied against other income after offsetting capital gains is limited to $500.
 Unused capital losses are carried over to later years until fully used.

-Note: If you Wisconsin capital gain or loss consists only of a capital gain distribution from a mutual fund or real estate investment trust, you do not have to complete Schedule WD.
+Note If your Wisconsin capital gain or loss consists only of a capital gain distribution from a mutual fund or real estate investment trust, you do not have to complete Schedule WD.

 Nonresidents and Part-Year Residents

 Nonresidents should include only gain or loss from Wisconsin sources on Schedule WD.
 Part-Year residents should include the gain or loss received from all sources while a Wisconsin resident and the gain or loss from Wisconsin sources while a nonresident.